Money Muling and Money Laundering in Australia

 The following suggestions may help protect your cards from fraudulent use:

-If you believe your card has been compromised, please contact your financial institution immediately.
+If you believe your card has been compromised, contact your bank immediately.

 Protecting your cheques is important to keep your funds safe.
 At Heritage, we help you protect your finances by providing cheque books with the latest security features.
 Some more ways you can protect your cheque facility are: